-The City welcomes service complaints as a means of improving our service to you.
-To simplify the complaints process, the City has developed a Customer Service Commitment and Complaints Resolution.
+The City welcomes customer service requests and feedback as a means of improving our service to you.
+To simplify the complaints process, the City has developed a Customer Service Commitment and Complaints Resolution policy position and procedure.

-The easiest way to lodge a complaint is to use our online "Report It" form.
+The easiest way to lodge a service request or feedback is to use our online "Report It" form.
 Alternatively, you can download our customer service request form below, or pick up a copy from our office at 102 North Road.

 I think it might be minor misconduct?

-From 1 July 2015 you can report any reasonable suspicion of minor misconduct involving a public officer to the Public Sector Commission (PSC).
-These powers come from the Corruption, Crime and Misconduct Act 2003.
+- You can report any reasonable suspicion of minor misconduct involving a public officer to the Public Sector Commission (PSC).

 You can choose to tell us who you are, or remain anonymous when you report.
 The things you might like to consider include: